jmc-88/lambda/README.md

 print    = <prints the string argument to standard output, returns true>
 println  = <prints the string argument followed by a line terminator to standard output, returns true>
-input    = <reads a line from standard input and returns it as a string, excluding the line terminator>
+input    = <ignores the argument, reads a line from standard input and returns it as a string, excluding the line terminator>
 ```

 ## Known Issues